Theoretical Foundations of

 The two shocks cause two kinds of variation in .
 Variations due to satisfy the proposition, since a higher draw of both reduces and reduces the marginal propensity to consume.
 However, permanent shocks have conflicting effects.
 On the one hand, a higher draw of will reduce , thus increasing both and .
 On the other hand, the term is multiplied by , so the effect of a higher could be to decrease the first term in the covariance, leading to a negative covariance with the second term.
 (Analogously, a lower permanent shock can also lead a negative correlation.)

 This section examines the behavior of large collections of buffer-stock consumers with identical parameter values.
-Such a collection can be thought of as either a subset of the population within a single country (say, members of a given education or occupation group), or as the whole population in a small open economy.
-We will continue to take the aggregate interest rate as exogenous and constant.
-It is also possible, and only slightly more difficult, to solve for the steady-state of a closed-economy version of the model where the interest rate is endogenous.
+Such a collection can be thought of as either a subset of the population within a single country (say, members of a given education or occupation group), or as the whole population in a small open economy.29

-Formally, we assume a continuum of ex ante identical households on the unit interval, with constant total mass normalized to one and indexed by , all behaving according to the model specified above.29
+Formally, we assume a continuum of ex ante identical households on the unit interval, with constant total mass normalized to one and indexed by , all behaving according to the model specified above.30

 Szeidl’s proof, however, does not yield any sense of how quickly convergence occurs, which in principle depends on all of the parameters of the model as well as the initial conditions.
 To build intuition, Figure 5 supplies an example in which a population begins with a particularly simple distribution that is far from the invariant one:

-The figure plots the distributions of (for technical reasons, this is slightly better than plotting ) at the ends of 1, 4, 10, and 40 periods.32
+The figure plots the distributions of (for technical reasons, this is slightly better than plotting ) at the ends of 1, 4, 10, and 40 periods.33

 The figure illustrates the fact that, under these parameter values, convergence to the invariant distribution has largely been accomplished within 10 periods.
 By 40 periods, the distribution is indistinguishable from the invariant distribution.